|

 the following:

-additional sensors at the locations where leakage is likely to occur.
+additional detectors at the locations where leakage is likely to occur.

 This of course is something that has to be decided on in each case.